anandvn/digitalsignage/README.md

-# digitalsignage
+# Digital Signage App
-Digital signage used in woodcraft stores
+Digital Signage used in Woodcraft stores.